 The solution invented was to subvert the expectations of a report and focus on the goal of the user — viewing the report results.

 Project metrics seized on this by devising and designing a new report module, or page component, in the publishing system.
 The module could be added to any page, and it displayed on the page separate from any other free-form text/content.
 What the module really did was to define a “space” — a receptacle or container — where a report could exist.
 One container = one report.
-Ten reports?
-A page with ten containers.
+Eleven reports?
+Add eleven containers.